1gravity/Kotlin-Bloc/README.md

 # Simplify

 Raviola in his article [A case against the MVI architecture pattern](https://dev.to/feresr/a-case-against-the-mvi-architecture-pattern-1add "A case against the MVI architecture pattern") raises issue about MVI pattern: hard to read code, you have to jump from reducer part to actions part and back.
-This library help to relsove the issue.
+This library help to resolve the issue.
 Here you can join intent reduce with side effect action in one place.

 ```kotlin
 ...